Time: 1 hr

 ONE: Making sure you are wearing protective goggles and gloves, measure out the water in a Pyrex jug or other heat proof non-metallic container.
 Then, in a separate container (I use a little plastic cup for this), weigh out the caustic soda.
 Carefully, add the caustic soda to the water, and avoiding any splashes, keep stirring until the lye water is clear.
 Add two teaspoons of sodium lactate, a natural additive derived from a fruit sugar, which will help harden the soap.
 Set the lye aside to cool down.

-THREE: Weigh out the olive oil, neem oil and castor oil to the now-liquid coconut oil and shea butter, and give it a quick stir.
+THREE: Weigh out the olive oil, calendula infused sunflower oil and castor oil to the now-liquid coconut oil, and give it a quick stir.

 FOUR: Make sure you are still wearing your goggles and gloves.
 When the lye has cooled down to room temperature, carefully add it to the oils and then using a stick blender, pulse and stir until the oil/lye mixture has emulsified (does not separate).